proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-Work-on-multiple-branches-simultaneously.md

 ---
 layout: single
-title: "Git: High-res plotswork on multiple branches simultaneously"
+title: 'Git: Work on multiple branches simultaneously'
 date: 2018-09-27 10:14
 modified: 2018-09-27 10:14
 categories: til
 tags:
     - git
     - til
 ---

 Say you are on a feature branch, and want to make a bug fix in `master`.
 Rather than